David Shaffer: Later years

-In addition to these research studies, he has contributed to the debate about the relationship between SSRI antidepressants and suicidal behavior for the American Academy of Child and Adolescent Psychiatry, the American Psychiatric Association, and both the American College of Neuropsychopharmacology and the European College of Neuropsychopharmacology.
+Shaffer retired as director of the Division of Child and Adolescent Psychiatry at the New York State Psychiatric Institute (NYSPI)/Columbia University (CU) in May 2008.

-Family life
+Personal life and death

-He has been married and divorced twice.
-His first wife was the caterer Serena Bass, by whom he has two sons.
-His second wife, by whom he has a daughter and a son, was Vogue editor-in-chief Anna Wintour.
+Shaffer was married and divorced twice.
+His first wife was the caterer Serena Bass, by whom he had two sons.
+They divorced in 1983.
+His second wife, by whom he had a daughter and a son, was Vogue editor-in-chief Anna Wintour.

+David Shaffer died from respiratory failure in Mastic Beach, New York, on October 15, 2023, at the age of 87.
+He also had Alzheimer’s disease in his later years.